How to buy nothing

 Why would you do this?

 Choosing not to shop is a major lifestyle change, one that seems revolutionary in a capitalist society.
 Before embarking on this journey, it makes sense to understand why it’s worth going against the grain.
 Ayesha Barenblat, founder and CEO of ethical fashion nonprofit Remake, has thought a lot about this inherent tension.
-Over the summer, she encouraged people around the world to stop buying new clothes for three months, and thousands of people signed up.
+Over the summer, her organization challenged people around the world to pledge to stop buying new clothes for three months, and thousands of people signed up.

 Barenblat notes that the apparel industry alone is responsible for 5% to 8% of all global greenhouse gas emissions, 20% of wastewater worldwide, and 35% of all microplastics in our oceans.
 But what many people don’t realize is that keeping our closets stocked with cheap, fashionable clothes can come at the expense of millions of predominantly female workers around the world.
 In order for companies to churn out clothes at their current pace, they have to pay workers sweatshop wages.